 Anyway, let me explain my problem.
-Some time ago, I led a discussion meeting on the topic of Time Travel.
-I explained how time worked, how you could build a time machine, and how to avoid sleeping with your grandparent.
+Last year I led a discussion meeting on the topic of Time Travel.
+I explained how time worked, how you could build a time machine, and how to avoid sleeping with any of your grandparents.
 As a physicist, I could do this in the knowledge that I was right, and all the contrary arguments anyone tried were obviously wrong.

 But now I want to use my time machine and travel into the past.
 For reasons too sophisticated for non-physicists to understand (ho hum), The Laws of Time (that's capitalised!) stipulate that I can't bring anything with me (remember the beginning of Terminator?).
 Also, I'm about to be apprehended by the Time Police so I have to leave tomorrow.
 There's no time to bone up on techniques for the manufacture of gunpowder or useful facts like the sudden boom in tulip stocks in... whenever it was.
 Unfortunately I'm far too theoretical a physicist to have much special practical knowledge.
 I could probably knock you up the plans for a mean particle accelerator, but that wouldn't be much use if the only electricity available is what you get when you rub a piece of amber (unless you can remember exactly when the lightning bolt struck the clock tower).